k-huynh/khcraft/README.md

 - did not do any further testing for exp level up events
 - POTENTIAL ISSUE: due to floating point operations, there may be inaccuracies with calculating level up bounds.
 Most of these should be within +/- 1 exp event but i haven't tested nor verified the logic to be 100% correct.
 Worst case scenarios: not recognising level up resulting in missed skill point awards, or doubly recognising a level up resulting in double skill point awards
 - note: will not count if you skip multiples of 5 levels towards giving skill points :(
+- removed level requirements for general enchantments (since there isnt really a notion of 'levels' (yet) for general skills)
+- NOTE: partial issue regarding resultset queries when checking for incompatible enchantments; not sure if it poses any functional risks though